fyngyrz/aa_macro/README.md

 ...which would in turn result in:

     Why hello, Ben, how are you?

+You can also pass multiple parameters; details on that are in the main documentation.

 From here, we step into far more powerful (and interesting, I think) areas of formatting and then some blatantly tricky use of styles as well.